🔧 When There is No System, Everything Becomes a Follow-Up

 🤝 3.
 Ownership is obvious

-There’s no confusion about who’s doing what.
+There is no confusion about who is doing what.

 Tasks don’t fall into a black hole.